Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Experiment

-Based on the results, out of 420 parameter combinations, 82 produced \( z_{*} \) that satisfied the PDS condition, and 17 produced \( z_{*} \) corresponding to the optimal PDS.
+A total of 420 parameter combinations were tested, with \( q \in \{1, 2, 5\} \), \( P_{1} \in \{ 0.8, 1, 1.2, 1.4, 1.6, 1.8, 2 \} \times |V| \), \( \text{rate} = \frac{P_{2}}{P_{1}} \in \{0.3, 0.5, 0.7, 1\} \), and the maximum iterations set to \( \{100, 200, 500, 1000, 10000\} \).
+For the range of \( P_{1} \), the upper bound of the PDS was considered to be \( |V| \).
+Based on recommendations from \cite{RN416}, penalty coefficients were initially set between 0.7 and 1.5 times the value of the original objective function, with an extended range of \( [1.6, 2] \times |V| \).
+For \( P_{2} \), since the validity of constraint \ref{eq:pdpc2} depends on constraint \ref{eq:pdpc1}, we tested cases where \( P_{1} \leq P_{2} \).
+Out of the 420 parameter configurations examined, 82 yielded an output \( z_{*} \) satisfying the PDS condition, while 17 produced a \( z_{*} \) corresponding to the optimal PDS.
 Figures \ref{fig:1-0.3-7.2-7.2-100} and \ref{fig:1-0.3-7.2-7.2-200} illustrate the probability distributions of bit strings under the conditions \( q = 1 \), \( P_{1} = 7.2 \), \( P_{2} = 7.2 \), and maximal iterations of 100 and 200, respectively.
 In these figures, the probabilities of \( z_{*} \) are highlighted in purple.
 Notably, in both figures, \( z = 100010 \) and \( z = 010001 \) emerge as the two most probable bit strings, which correspond exactly to the two optimal PDS for the graph depicted in Fig. \ref{fig:6nodegraphpdom} (Figs. \ref{fig:d1opt}, \ref{fig:d2opt}).
 This alignment demonstrates that the final sampling results capture the symmetry inherent to the graph.
 Furthermore, increasing the number of iterations tends to reduce the probabilities of non-optimal bit strings, such as \( z = 100001 \) and \( z = 011110 \) in Fig. \ref{fig:1-0.3-7.2-7.2-100}.
 Although the performance of QAOA at low layers is limited, resulting in probabilities for \( z = 100010 \) and \( z = 010001 \) not being significantly higher than other bit strings, the experimental results suggest that with carefully chosen parameters, even low-layer QAOA can produce the expected results.
 These findings indicate that QAOA holds significant potential for solving the PDP.

 To evaluate the convergence capability, we present the cost variation curves under different parameters in Figs. \ref{fig:cost-1-0.3-7.2-7.2-100}, \ref{fig:cost-2-0.3-12-6.0-100}, and \ref{fig:cost-1-0.3-12-6.0-100}.
 These figures reveal that the cost converges within approximately 20 iterations, highlighting a key advantage of employing low-layer QAOA to solve the PDP.